 Compare gas prices – what you need to know

-By running a gas price comparison, you’re able to check that you’re getting a great deal for you and your home.
-Whether you get your gas and electricity together or from separate suppliers, comparing gas tariffs can save you money.
+By running a gas price comparison, you’re able to check that you’re getting a value-for-money deal.
+Whether you get your gas and electricity together or from separate suppliers, comparing gas suppliers can help you save money.

 How to switch gas suppliers

 Once you’ve finished your gas supplier comparison and chosen a new gas package, the switching process is simple and safe.

 Your new supplier will ask you to fill out a short form

 They’ll arrange a switching date and ask for a meter reading to make sure they’re able to bill you accurately.
 They’ll also contact your current supplier to let them know you’re switching.

 There’s a two-week ‘cooling off’ period, during which you can change your mind and cancel the switch, if you want.

 What information do I need to start comparing gas suppliers and prices?